This topic explains how to install DGL. We recommend installing DGL by using

 DGL supports PyTorch and MXNet.
 Here’s how to change them.

 Install from source¶

 git clone --recursive https://github.com/dmlc/dgl.git

-One can also clone the repository first and run the following:
+(Optional) Clone the repository first, and then run the following:

 git submodule init git submodule update

-Install the system packages for building the shared library, for Debian/Ubuntu users, run:
+Install the system packages for building the shared library.
+For Debian and Ubuntu users, run:

-sudo apt-get update sudo apt-get install -y build-essential build-dep python3-dev make cmake
+sudo apt-get update sudo apt-get install -y build-essential python3-dev make cmake

 For Fedora/RHEL/CentOS users, run: